galois1915/Computer-vision/README.md

 ### TensorFlow
 In version 2 TensorFlow added a higher-level neural network construction API called Keras.
 With Keras, most model building steps can be done in a much simpler way.
 Only switching to pure TensorFlow when you need to develop some custom architectures for research or more complex scenarios.

+In real life, the size of image datasets can be pretty large, and one cannot rely on all data being able to fit into memory.
+Thus, datasets are often represented as **generators** that can return data in minibatches for training.
+Keras includes a helper function <code>image_dataset_from_directory</code>, which can load images from subdirectories corresponding to different classes.
+This function takes care of scaling images, and it can split dataset into train and test subsets.

+There are many pre-trained neural networks for image classification.
+Many of those models are available inside the <code>keras.applications</code> namespace, and even more models can be found on the Internet, as (VGG-16).

 ### PyTorch
 The <code>torch.nn</code> namespace provides all the building blocks you'll need to build your own neural network.